drferhatu/algorithms-and-programming-spring25-capstone-projects/README.md

-# Algorithm and Programming II - Semester Capstone Project
+# Algorithms and Programming II - Semester Capstone Project

 ## Overview

-Welcome to the Algorithm and Programming II course project at Fırat University, Technology Faculty, Software Engineering Department.
+Welcome to the Algorithms and Programming II course project at Fırat University, Technology Faculty, Software Engineering Department.
 This project involves developing interactive web applications to implement, visualize, and analyze algorithms using Python and Streamlit.

 ## Learning Objectives